 For 17 years, Ana da Silva has made flower arrangements from her store on Gilman Street.
 When neighbors learned she was shutting down, they volunteered to repair an old kiosk so she could continue to operate.

-The woman who was the only named member of the group in a citizen’s lawsuit against Berkeley’s use of library bond funds has filed a number of lawsuits against her critics.
-Judith Epstein, who is part of Concerned Library Users, has filed suits in the Alameda County small claims court against Berkeley City Councilmember Darryl […]
+The North Branch of the Berkeley Public Library recently reopened after a $5.9 million remodel.
+Photo: Nancy Rubin The woman who was the only named member of the group in a citizen’s lawsuit against Berkeley’s use of library bond funds has filed a number of lawsuits against her critics.
+Judith Epstein, who is part of […]

 The city of Berkeley has reached an agreement with Concerned Library Users over a lawsuit the group filed to stop the demolition and rebuilding of the South and West branches of the Berkeley Public Library.
 In a closed session on Tuesday evening, the city council voted to settle the lawsuit by creating a $100,000 fund […]

+Todd Jersey’s vision for a renovated West Branch of the Berkeley Public Library.
 The architect who worked with Concerned Library Users, the group suing Berkeley to stop the demolition and rebuilding of the south and west branch libraries, has sent an apology for his actions to the City Council and city manager.
-In a letter dated June 17, 2011, Todd Jersey apologizes for “causing more harm than good,” […]
+In a letter […]

-Dozens of church leaders, community activists, students, and library supporters plan to stage a rally outside city hall on Tuesday to call attention to a lawsuit they believe could stop construction of new libraries in the southern and western parts of Berkeley.
-The group, which is calling itself New Libraries Now, plans to hoist pickets […]
+Benjamin Bartlett has helped BHS students organize against CLU lawsuit Dozens of church leaders, community activists, students, and library supporters plan to stage a rally outside city hall on Tuesday to call attention to a lawsuit they believe could stop construction of new libraries in the southern and western parts of Berkeley.
+The group, which […]

-A special joint meeting of Berkeley’s Zoning Adjustments Board (ZAB) and the Landmark Preservation Commission tonight will consider the final environmental impact reports (EIR) on the South and West branch libraries and their planned demolition.
-The plans approved by the Board of Library Trustees for new branch library buildings are the subject of a lawsuit […]
+Architect's rendering of the proposed new West Branch Library.
+Architects: Harley Ellis Devereaux A special joint meeting of Berkeley’s Zoning Adjustments Board (ZAB) and the Landmark Preservation Commission tonight will consider the final environmental impact reports (EIR) on the South and West branch libraries and their planned demolition.
+The plans approved by the Board of […]

-Berkeley resident Henrik Bull believes Berkeley could learn a lot from the process which led to the renovation and recent reopening of the Richmond Plunge in Point Richmond — in particular with regard to the plans for the Warm Pool at Berkeley High School’s Old Gymnasium.
-The City of Berkeley could learn a lot from […]
+The newly re-opened pool at the Richmond Plunge in Point Richmond.
+Photo: Henrik Bull.
+Berkeley resident Henrik Bull believes Berkeley could learn a lot from the process which led to the renovation and recent reopening of the Richmond Plunge in Point Richmond — in particular with regard to the plans for the Warm Pool at […]